alankent/magento2devbox-skeleton/README.md

 Review the `docker-compose.yml` file in a text editor, making necessary adjustments as described by comments in the file.
 This includes:

-* You MUST ensure the container names are different per project to avoid conflicts.
-For example, the default web service container name is "proj1-m2web" and the default db service container name is "proj1-m2db".
-  Change all occurrences of "proj1" to your project name.

 * To enable volume mounting for the Magento source code (e.g. for Linux laptops), uncomment the volume mount line for `/var/www` in the provided `docker-compose.yml` file.
 For Unison (e.g. for Mac and Windows), ensure the